BHFock/git-cl/docs/design-notes.md

 ### Purpose and Scope

-- git-cl is a Git subcommand for managing named changelists within a Git working directory.
-- It allows grouping files into logical changelists before staging or committing.
+`git-cl` is a Git subcommand for managing named changelists within a Git working directory.
+It allows grouping files into logical changelists before staging or committing.
+The main design goal is that this helps to review code changes with `git cl status`, but the functinality also support staching and branching based on changelists.

 ### Repository and Maintenance

 - Hosted at: https://github.com/BHFock/git-cl